snuffbait/discord-selfbot-openshock/README.md

 # discord-selfbot-openshock

-discord selfbot for shocking puppies Easy to do easy to set up i'm not telling you how to do it but go figure
+discord selfbot for shocking puppies easy to do easy to set up i'm not telling you how to do it but go figure